 Parrot’s meteoric success on the World Snowboard Tour, from his rookie year in 2011 to being World Snowboard Tour Big Air Overall Champion in 2014, has led to him standing on dozens of podiums.
-Included in that are eight medals at the X Games.
+Included in that are nine medals at the X Games.
 In 2014 Parrot joined Mark McMorris as the second man ever to win both the snowboard big air and slopestyle at the same X Games in Aspen.
 Two weeks later, Parrot was the top qualifier in slopestyle at Sochi 2014 with a near perfect score.
 He went on to finish fifth in the final.
 He stood on the Olympic podium four years later, winning slopestyle silver at PyeongChang 2018 with a clutch final run that pushed teammate Mark McMorris to bronze.

 Getting into the Sport: At age 9 a friend received a snowboard for Christmas and he wanted one of his own… His parents were reluctant, worried that snowboarding was more dangerous than skiing… He spent the next summer mowing almost every lawn in his neighborhood to save up enough money to buy his board in the fall… Only then, was he allowed to polish his snowboarding skills by training at Bromont’s snow park almost every evening after school… Outside Interests: Enjoys wakeboarding, wakesurfing, mountain biking, playing tennis and golf… Travels with a small guitar so he can learn to play the big one he won at the 2016 X Games… Odds and Ends: Nicknamed “Garçon” or “The Kid”… Favourite motto: Wish it, Dream it, Do it…